Psychology BSc (Hons)Study level: Undergraduate

 Times Higher Education World University Rankings by subject 2022

 The degree is accredited1 and recognised by the following bodies:

 The British Psychological Society

-This course is accredited1 and recognised by the British Psychological Society (BPS) for the 2023/2024 intake.
+This course is accredited1 and recognised by the British Psychological Society (BPS).
 If the accreditation of this course changes, we would seek to notify applicants and students as soon as possible.
 Current accreditation by the British Psychological Society means that as a graduate, provided you achieve at least a 2:2, you will be eligible for the Graduate Basis for Chartered Membership (GBC).
 Additional costs may apply.
 Please check with the membership body for details.